voxie/training-modules/Infrastructure/Kubernetes/04-ingress-controllers-and-services.md

 1. Add a entry in your local host file for (hello-minikube.com) pointed at the mini-kube ip address
-1. Create an ingress yml file that forwards all traffic to hello-minikube.com to the hello-minikube service you created in module 01-getting-started
+1. Create an ingress yml file that forwards all traffic from hello-minikube.com to the hello-minikube service you created in module 01-getting-started
 1. Go to hello-minikube.com in your browser and confirm that it loads something like: